2012–13 FC Basel season: Champions League

 The second leg was played at Stadionul Dr. Constantin Rădulescu with an attendance of 15,481 fans.
 FCB needed to score twice as a minimum requirement and this was not helped by the fact that head coach Heiko Vogel had to replace midfielder Mohamed Salah because of injury.
 Nevertheless, the experienced duo Marco Streller and Alexander Frei were always a danger for the host's defence.
 Frei had the first good chance, but his curling shot floated over the bar.
 CFR had no intention of sitting back, despite conceding the majority of possession, they were always dangerous with counter-attacks and in the 20th minute a quick counter was finished off by Pantelis Kapetanos header from Diogo Valente’s cross.
 Basel reacted and took the initiative.
-Shortly before the interval advancing goalie Mário Felgueiras brought down Streller and referee Gianluca Rocchi from the Italy was forced to award a penalty.
+Shortly before the interval, advancing goalie Mário Felgueiras brought down Streller and referee Gianluca Rocchi from Italy was forced to award a penalty.
 But Frei hit the spot-kick over the top.
 In the second period FCB refused to surrender, but despite all their hard work, they struggled to create clear chances.
 Substitute Cabral came closest with a 20-metre strike, but at full stretch the home goalkeeper pushed the ball round the post.
 Later following a corner, defender Aleksandar Dragovic narrowly missed the target with his header.
-But CFR held their 1–0 lead to win 3–1 on aggregate.
+CFR held their 1–0 lead to win 3–1 on aggregate.